HemingTai/HemingTai.github.io/README.md

 # HemingTai.github.io
-## This page is my personal website for recording daily feelings, what happend and so on, all rights reseved.
+## This page is my personal website for recording daily feelings, what happend and so on, all rights reserved.